anilkafka/SE-workshop-templates/README.md

 </div>

 3. Navigate to Stream Lineage in the navigation.
 Stream lineage is used to understand complex data relationships and uncover more insights with interactive, end-to-end maps of event streams.
+Below screenshot shows the current streams we created in the earlier section.

 <div align="center">
     <img src="images/stream-lineage.png" width=75% height=75%>